overlookmotel/google-drive-uploader/README.md

 Either `path` or `streamFactory` must be provided.

+#### `uploadUrl`

+If you've already created a Google Drive upload URL, you can provide it with this option.

+Optional.
+If no upload URL provided, `upload()` will create one automatically.

 #### `auth`

 Authorization object (see example above).
 Required unless `getFinal` option is used.